MartsyniukOlena/chance-game/README.md

 ___
 __Play-Again Button:__

 - The "Play Again" button allows you to start a new game round after the current round has concluded.
-Others are disabled.
+Other buttons are disabled.
 - This feature offers convenience and encourages you to continue playing, ensuring an enjoyable gaming experience.
-- The "Play-Again" button ensures a smooth and continuous gaming experience for the user.
+- The "Play-Again" button ensures a smooth and continuous gaming experience.

 ![play-again](readme-media/play-again.png)
 ___